In this comparison, we’ll be comparing two entry-level Roomba options – the 675 and E5.

 3. WIFI and Compatibility with iRobot Home App

-Both options have WIFI and compatible with the iRobot Home App.
+Both options have WIFI and are compatible with the iRobot Home App.

-Even if the app features are quite bare, it’s better than having to bend down to push the robot’s clean button.
+Even if the app features are quite bare, it’s better than bending down to push the robot’s clean button.

 3. Round shape

 Both robots retain the round shape found in most Roomba products.
 The only model with a different profile is the flagship S9 model.

 One advantage a square front has is it’s more efficient at cleaning edges thanks to the broader extractors and redesigned side brush.

 Next, we’ll look at the differences between these two entry-level Roombas.